 Built-in functions are invoked using the same syntax as other functions (grammar rule 40).
-The actual parameters must conform to the parameters must be provided by the invocation is null.
+The actual parameters must conform to the parameters must before or after applying implicit conversions, or the result of the invocation is null.

 10.3.2.13.2 User-defined functions